BenGothard/smak/README.md

 Open `index.html` in any modern web browser.
 Use **WASD** to move and aim with the mouse cursor.
 Fire using **spacebar** or **left click**.
+Avoid 🧱 obstacles and run over ❤️ hearts to regain health.
 The **Start**, **Pause**, and **Restart** buttons control the game.